tonyadigwe/DSA-Case-1_Amazon-PR_Analysis/README.md

 * **Set up real-time alerts** for rating drops to trigger faster QA response and protect brand credibility.

 ---

-Let me know if you want this adapted into a deck or analytics dashboard summary.

 ## Dashboard